 Walnut wood is renowned for its strength and good looks.
-It enjoys a highly durable rating, but can still fall prey to insect attacks, so insecticide treatment is in order.
+It enjoys a highly durable rating but can still fall prey to insect attacks, so insecticide treatment is in order.

 With a clear varnish, the beauty of walnut gets enhanced.
 This wood takes on furniture wax easily so that you can get a glossy, natural-looking desktop.

-Salient Features Of Walnut
+Features of Walnut